scanfactory/sdto/README.md

 ### Using custom fingerprints

-You can specify custom fingerprints file via '-F path/to/file.json' parameter.
+You can specify custom fingerprints file via `-F path/to/file.json` parameter.
 The expected json file format:
 ```json
 {